grafikri/vue-middleware/readme.md

 }
 ```

-> There is a one important rule for chaining is that you must return `false` if you want to stop next middleware method.
+> There is one important rule for chaining that you must return `false` if you want to stop the next middleware method.

-### Definition multiple middleware
+### Defining multiple middlewares

 You can define more than one middleware methods that will be invoked respectively.